YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 When a caller no longer wishes to use YottaDB, a call to :code:`ydb_exit()` cleans up the process connection/access to all databases and cleans up its data structures.
 Therafter, any attempt to call a YottaDB function produces a :CODE:`YDB_ERR_CALLINAFTEREXIT` error.

+Note that a typical application should not need to call :code:`ydb_exit()`, but should instead just terminate with a call to :code:`exit()` which will perform any cleanup needed by YottaDB.

 ------------------
 ydb_file_id_free()